Principal Care Management in Texas.

 PCM-compatible EHRs.

-CCN Health integrates with leading EHR platforms used by Texas providers.
+Major Texas health systems like HCA Healthcare and Baylor Scott & White use EHR platforms that CCN Health integrates with.
 Each integration includes automated PCM documentation, billing, and clinical workflows.

 PointClickCare